-- Patient-Centred: Initiatives to improve patient satisfaction in particular around the patient discharge process including providing clear, written discharge instructions for patients upon discharge and providing post-discharge follow-up (48 hours) to ensure patients are satisfied with their experience and to determine if patients would recommend the hospital to friends and family based on this experience.
+- 100% of inpatients 65 years and older received delirium screening using a validated tool on admission to hospital - Patient-Centred: Initiatives to improve patient satisfaction in particular around the patient discharge process including providing clear, written discharge instructions for patients upon discharge and providing post-discharge follow-up (48 hours) to ensure patients are satisfied with their experience and to determine if patients would recommend the hospital to friends and family based on this experience.
 The hospital is introducing a Patient Experience Advisor Role to ensure patient and family feedback is heard and to ensure patient needs are being met in terms of quality of care and services.
-It is also introducing senior friendly walkabouts in alignment with the Seniors Care Network strategic aim to improve care for seniors. - Safety: The hospital is continuing its focus on reducing hospital acquired infections and other possible adverse events such as factures and pressure ulcers.
+It is also introducing senior friendly walkabouts in alignment with the Seniors Care Network strategic aim to improve care for seniors.
+In Q2, 2015/16 - 91.4% of inpatients noted they would recommend CMH to friends and family - 94.1 % of inpatients gave their hospital experience a rating of "Excellent, Very Good and Good" - 95.3% of ED patients noted they would recommend CMH to friends and family - 95.3% of ED patients gave their ED experience a rating of "Excellent, Very Good and Good" - 95.3% of patients overall gave their hospital experience a rating of "Excellent, Very Good and Good"

+Safety: The hospital is continuing its focus on reducing hospital acquired infections and other possible adverse events such as fractures and pressure ulcers.
 This includes taking steps to complete falls risk assessments on all new inpatient admissions and patients who present at the ED who are at risk for falls and monitoring patients at risk of pressure ulcers.
-The hospital is using the Barthel assessment tool when patients arrive and leave the hospital to assess patient risk of functional decline during their stay and to ensure that nursing care provided during their stay to ensure the patient has the best health experience during their hospital stay.
+One hundred percent (100%) of patients received Barthel assessment within 48 hours of admission and upon discharge to assess patient risk of functional decline during their stay and to ensure nursing care is provided so that the patient has the best health experience.
 The hospital will ensure it has 100% compliance to its Antibiotic Stewardship Program which reduces the chances of patients getting hospital acquired Clostridium Difficile (c-Diff) diseases.
 Introduced in 2008, CMH's Antibiotic Stewardship Program is about having medical personnel at the hospital find reasonable alternatives to antibiotics and to discourage the use of those antibiotics most typically associated with the presence of c-Diff most likely prescribed to treat pneumonia.